 Having used the notecard outline method previously, I’m happy with the actual plot of my story, hence my editing from now on will focus mainly on subplots, characterisation, foreshadowing and dialogue.
 Although I know roughly what I intend to achieve during this draft, when editing, it can be hard to know exactly where to start and what to do.
 Personally, I like to write and edit chronologically as I see no point in writing and polishing a later chapter, only to find out it no longer fits with the rest of the novel.
 I therefore know I want to start editing from the beginning of the novel, but how exactly should I get started?

 Well, there are many ways I could attack this draft.
-I could simply read it chronologically on screen and alter as I go or I could print it off as Becca has done.
+I could simply read it chronologically on screen and alter as I go or I could print it off.
 Although I do intend to print off my novel, I will not be reading it from the A4 printed sheets.

 So, what will I be doing instead?